abiosoft/blog/content/posts/1725697493_windowsprying.md

 But somehow, you cannot get the feel of it without donating your data to Microsoft.
 You cannot even see what the desktop looks like.

-That is like buying a car and you cannot open the door to look inside, let alone starting the engine.
+That is like buying a car and you cannot open the door to look inside, let alone start the engine.

 ### Way forward